Stan Rogers: Legacy

 The Stan Rogers Folk Festival is held every year in Canso, Nova Scotia.
 In 1995, several artists performed two nights of concerts at Halifax's Rebecca Cohn Auditorium, which were released on album that year as Remembering Stan Rogers, which peaked at number 36 on the RPM Country Albums chart.

 Rogers is also a lasting fixture of the Canadian folk festival Summerfolk, held annually in Owen Sound, Ontario, where the main stage and amphitheater are dedicated as the "Stan Rogers Memorial Canopy".
 The festival is firmly fixed in tradition, with Rogers' song "The Mary Ellen Carter" being sung by all involved, including the audience and a medley of acts at the festival.

 At The Canmore Folk Festival, Alberta's longest running folk music festival, performers take to the Stan Rogers Memorial Stage, which is the festival's main stage.

 Stan's son, Nathan Rogers, is also an established Canadian folk artist with a voice and lyrical acumen similar to his father's.
 He has released two critically acclaimed solo albums and tours internationally as a solo act and in the trio Dry Bones.

 In 1995, with permission from Estelle Rogers, Vancouver Celtic Rock band Three Row Barley released a live version of Barrett's Privateers on their album Overserved.

 On his 2006 album Writing In The Margins, American folk musician John Gorka covered Rogers' song "The Lockkeeper".
 "That's How Legends Are Made," a song from Gorka's 1990 album Land of The Bottom Line, is also a tribute to Rogers.

 In 2007, Rogers was recognized posthumously with a National Achievement Award at the annual SOCAN Awards held in Toronto.

+In Chris Hadfield's 2013 autobiographical book An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything, the astronaut remembers the song Northwest Passage being played by his family before a mission.

+The 2019 album Into the North, by Canadian folk-punk band The Dreadnoughts, included a tribute song to Rogers titled "Dear Old Stan", which references multiple of his songs, including "The Flowers of Bermuda" and "Harris and the Mare".

 In 2020, Canadian Premier League soccer club HFX Wanderers FC's home kit featured a soundwave image taken from Rogers' "Barrett's Privateers", inspired in part by the song's adoption by Privateers 1882, a supporters group of the Wanderers.